A monthly get-together in which we share perceptions of different theologians over a glass of wine (or gluhwein) with cheese and nibbles.

 The leader then presents a short paper on the life, key theological thoughts and impact of the theologian.

-The discussion topic then is how does this theologian have relevance to us in Australia, to society, to the church or to our personal lives.
+The discussion then proceeds to the contemporary relevance of those thoughts and impact - to us in Australia, to society, to the church or to our personal lives.

 James W Fowler